 The Festival of Lights (Fête des Lumières) in Lyon, France is simply incredible!

-For four days each year the city turns into an open air theatre where designers, sculptors, architects, video makers, graphic artists and lighting engineers turn regular buildings into works of arts.
-This year there are 70 displays with most of them taking place in the Old Town.
+For four days each year, the city turns into an open-air theatre where designers, sculptors, architects, video makers, graphic artists, and lighting engineers turn regular buildings into works of arts.
+This year there are 70 Festival of Light displays with most of them taking place in the Old Town.

 See why I love it so much?
 I’m looking forward to visiting the other light installations that I’ve missed!

 Know Before You Go to the Festival of Lights in Lyon:

 - The Festival of Lights runs from December 6-11th this year.
 It is always a 4-day event.